mprib/multiwebcam/README.md

 mwc
 ```

 Note that this has primarily been  tested on Windows 10, infrequently on MacOS, and will not work on Linux as far as I can tell ☹️.
-If someone is familiar with getting USB cameras working through OpenCV, I'm all ears.
+If someone is familiar with getting USB cameras working through OpenCV on Linux, I'm all ears.